xt-sys/xtchain/README.md

  * Ninja
  * Wine

-This software is based on ["LLVM MinGW Toolchain"](https://github.com/mstorsjo/llvm-mingw).
+This software is based on [LLVM MinGW Toolchain](https://github.com/mstorsjo/llvm-mingw).

 ## Licensing
 The XTchain project includes the scripts for building and assembling a toolchain as well as wrappers